jtescher/jtescher.github.io/_posts/2014-05-27-basic-rails-api-caching.md

 ...
 ```

-And if you make the same request but include the etag in a `If-None-Match` header, the server can return 304 with empty
+And if you make the same request but include the ETag in a `If-None-Match` header, the server can return 304 with empty
 content and save all the time it would have spent rendering the content.

 ```bash